 Archimedes of Syracuse (287-212 BC) Greek domain

 Archimedes is universally acknowledged to be the greatest of ancient mathematicians.
 He studied at Euclid's school (probably after Euclid's death), but his work far surpassed the works of Euclid.
 His achievements are particularly impressive given the lack of good mathematical notation in his day.
-His proofs are noted not only for brilliance but for unequalled clarity, with a modern biographer (Heath) describing Archimedes' treatises as "without exception monuments of mathematical exposition ... so impressive in their perfection as to create a feeling akin to awe in the mind of the reader."
+His proofs are noted not only for brilliance but for unequaled clarity, with a modern biographer (Heath) describing Archimedes' treatises as "without exception monuments of mathematical exposition ... so impressive in their perfection as to create a feeling akin to awe in the mind of the reader."
 Archimedes made advances in number theory, algebra, and analysis, but is most renowned for his many theorems of plane and solid geometry.
 He was first to prove Heron's formula for the area of a triangle.
 His excellent approximation to √3 indicates that he'd partially anticipated the method of continued fractions.
 He found a method to trisect an arbitrary angle (using a markable straightedge — the construction is impossible using strictly Platonic rules).
 One of his most remarkable and famous geometric results was determining the area of a parabolic section, for which he offered two independent proofs, one using his Principle of the Lever, the other using a geometric series.
-Many of Archimedes' discoveries are known only second-hand: Pappus reports that he discovered the Archimedean solids; Thabit ibn Qurra reports his method to construct a regular heptagon; Alberuni credits the Broken-Chord Theorem to him; etc.
+Some of Archimedes' work survives only because Thabit ibn Qurra translated the otherwise-lost Book of Lemmas; it contains an angle-trisection method and several ingenious theorems about inscribed circles.
+(Thabit shows how to construct a regular heptagon; it may not be clear whether this came from Archimedes, or was fashioned by Thabit by studying Archimedes' angle-trisection method.)
+Other discoveries known only second-hand include the Archimedean solids reported by Pappus, and the Broken-Chord Theorem reported by Alberuni.

-Archimedes anticipated integral calculus, most notably by determining the centers of mass of hemisphere and cylindrical wedge, and the volume of two cylinders' intersection.
-Although Archimedes made little use of differential calculus, Chasles credits him (along with Kepler, Cavalieri, and Fermat) as one of the four who developed calculus before Newton and Leibniz.
-He was similar to Newton in that he used his (non-rigorous) calculus to discover results, but then devised rigorous geometric proofs for publication.
-His original achievements in physics include the principles of leverage, the first law of hydrostatics, and inventions like the compound pulley, the hydraulic screw, and war machines.
+Archimedes and Newton might be the two best geometers ever, but although each produced ingenious geometric proofs, often they used non-rigorous calculus to discover results, and then devised rigorous geometric proofs for publication.
+Michel Chasles credits Archimedes (along with Kepler, Cavalieri, and Fermat, who all lived more than 18 centuries later) as one of the four who developed calculus before Newton and Leibniz.
+Archimedes used integral calculus to determine the centers of mass of hemisphere and cylindrical wedge, and the volume of two cylinders' intersection.
+He was one of the greatest mechanists ever, discovering the principles of leverage, the first law of hydrostatics, and inventions like the compound pulley, the hydraulic screw, and war machines.
 His books include Floating Bodies, Spirals, The Sand Reckoner, Measurement of the Circle, and Sphere and Cylinder.
 He developed the Stomachion puzzle (and solved a difficult enumeration problem involving it).
 Archimedes proved that the volume of a sphere is two-thirds the volume of a circumscribing cylinder.
 He requested that a representation of such a sphere and cylinder be inscribed on his tomb.